stellar/stellar-protocol/ecosystem/sep-TBD.md

 ## Dependencies
 The guidelines around digital good representation are an extension to [SEP-1][sep1-currency], specifically around the way currencies are represented.
-It also has a dependence on [SEP-14][sep14] which also extends [SEP-1][sep1] to scale asset metadata storage.

 ## Motivation